Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Correlations between the observed quantities and other properties of the host galaxies

-Generally, galaxies exhibiting larger deprojected residual velocity magnitudes also tend to display higher average velocity dispersions, especially for velocity dispersions up to $\sim 80$\,\kms.
-Although this correlation is relatively weak, it suggests that extended shocks with large deprojected velocity magnitudes may induce turbulence in the interstellar medium, thereby increasing the overall level of kinematic disturbance and increasing the observed velocity dispersion.
-Along the dashed gray lines in this panel, the velocity is $\sqrt{3}$ times the observed one-dimensional velocity dispersion.
-Under the assumption of isotropic turbulent motions, this means that along these lines the energy in the turbulent motion is the same as the one associated with the deprojected residual velocity magnitude in the shocks.
-Thus this line allows us to relate the energy deposited to gas in shocks to the energy in turbulent motion.
-For points close to this line, the observed velocity dispersion could be attributed to disturbance caused by extended shocks.
 For all galaxies in our sample, the bars indicating the ranges of velocity magnitudes in shocks lie in between the two dashed lines, which means that the energy deposited by shocks is smaller than that in the turbulent motions.
 Therefore the shocks cannot fully account for gas turbulent motions in the centres of galaxies, although they are likely to contribute to turbulence, as evidenced by the correlation between their strength and gas central velocity dispersion discussed above.
 This contribution can be significant, especially for NGC\,1097 (index 4), for which the bars in Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass} reach close to the gray dashed line.
-However, this contribution is small compared to that from the AGN, as the black bars in Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass}, representing the ``AGN-dominated" galaxies, indicate.
+However, this contribution is small compared to that from the AGN, as the orange-brown bars in Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass}, representing the galaxies in \textit{extended shocks and outflow} category, indicate.
 For all three galaxies in this category, central gas velocity dispersions are higher than in the rest of the sample, and the bars, representing velocity magnitudes in extended shocks, are well within the dashed gray lines.
 This means that the turbulence in gas in the central kiloparsec of those galaxies is most likely mainly driven by AGN outflows.
-Also, for galaxies in our ``Unperturbed" category (cyan bars in Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass}), the velocity magnitudes are very small, around 10\,\kms (so that we do not classify the extended kinematic features there as shocks), yet the observed central gas velocity dispersions there exceed 50\,\kms.
+Also, for galaxies in our \textit{unperturbed} category (cyan bars in Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass}), the velocity magnitudes are very small, around 10\,\kms (so that we do not classify the extended kinematic features there as shock structures), yet the observed central gas velocity dispersions there exceed 50\,\kms.
 Clearly something else drives central gas turbulence in those galaxies.